Construction sector faces supply chain disruptions amid COVID-19 - The Scoop

 The construction industry is heavily reliant on migrant workers, who made up 78 percent of the total workforce in the sector last year.

-Despite the challenges, the minister said three projects under the 11th National Development Plan (NDP) are on track to meet the scheduled 2021 completion date.
+Despite the challenges, the minister said three projects under the 11th National Development Plan are on track to meet the scheduled 2021 completion date.

-Speaking on the sidelines of his working visit to development sites on Saturday, YB Dato Hj Suhaimi said the pandemic did not have a big impact on the execution of the projects.

-One of the projects is a $12.9 million flyover in Kg Lugu, allowing its National Housing Scheme residents to bypass Jalan Tutong Lama and the Muara-Tutong Highway u-turn which is 6km from the village.
+One of the projects is a $12.9 million flyover in Kg Lugu, which will allow residents of the nearby government housing scheme to bypass Jalan Tutong Lama and the Muara-Tutong Highway U-turn, which is 6km from Lugu.

 Construction of the flyover started in November 19 and is expected to be completed by November 2021.

-The minister also inspected the site of a pumping station as part of the Tutong river floodplain mitigation improvement scheme in Kg Lubok Pulau, Tutong.
+The minister also inspected the site of a pumping station Kg Lubok Pulau to help mitigate floods in Tutong’s interior.

-The floodplain mitigation improvement scheme – a $7.8 million upstream flood mitigation project and a $12.7 million downstream project – aims to reduce flooding in Kampung Ukong, Kampung Panchong and Kampung Rambai.
+The floodplain mitigation scheme — which includes a $7.8 million upstream flood mitigation project and a $12.7 million downstream project — aims to reduce flooding in Kampung Ukong, Kampung Panchong and Kampung Rambai.

-The downstream flood mitigation project identified four sub-catchment areas where a retaining wall will be built for flood protection.

-The sub-catchment areas of Lubok Pulau, Tanjong Maya, Sebakit and Penapar will drain and discharge floodwaters to pumping stations (or floodgates).

-The upstream project is 81 percent completed.
+According to the Public Works Department, the upstream project is 81 percent complete.

-The Public Works Department in a statement said several projects under the 11th National Development Plan are in the bidding process, such as a flyover to connect Muara-Tutong Highway and Jalan Utama Tanah Jambu.
+The department said several projects under the 11th National Development Plan are still in the bidding process, such as a flyover to connect Muara-Tutong Highway and Jalan Utama Tanah Jambu.

-Other projects include construction of Bukit Barun water treatment plant to supply clean water to Brunei-Muara and Tutong residents as well as the first phase of Jalan Jerudong drainage repair.
+Other projects include construction of Bukit Barun water treatment plant to supply clean water to Brunei-Muara and Tutong residents, as well as the first phase of Jalan Jerudong drainage repair.